 - Law enforcement agents or detectives

-Though based in incredibly different fields, all of these master’s degree in legal studies careers share a foundation in various legal practices, whether it’s criminal law, business law, healthcare law, or employment law.
-Having expertise in relevant areas can help you increase your career trajectory as well as open doors to other opportunities in adjacent industries.
+Although based in very different fields, all of these master’s degrees in legal studies share a foundation in various legal practices, such as criminal law, business law, healthcare law, and employment law.
+Having expertise in relevant areas can help you advance your career and open doors to opportunities in adjacent industries.
+Understanding the diverse types of paralegals and legal professionals can help you identify which specialization aligns with your career goals.

 MLS Program Admission Requirements